codeheroics/talks/README.md

-#Formations by Hugo Agbonon
+#Presentations by Hugo Agbonon

-This is a repository created to host presentations for formations done by me.
+* 02/2013 - Repository creation
-Let's hope it'll get really busy soon :)
+* 04/2013 - Add a presentation about the Zend PHP 5.3 Certification